 All members should present a professional and command presence in their contact with inmates.
 Members shall address inmates in a civil manner.
-The use of profanity or derogatory comments, including any based on race, sex, age, personal appearance or sexual identity, is strictly prohibited.
+The use of profanity, and derogatory or discriminatory comments is strictly prohibited.

 Written communication (e.g., request forms, inmate communication, grievances, rules infraction forms, disciplinary reports) shall be answered in a timely manner.
 Such communication shall be filed with the inmate's records.